TICKETS ARE NOW ON SALE!!!

 This beautiful show by Lizzie Allen returns to Pittsburgh again this holiday season!
 That idyllic other world of make believe is explored with evident relish in this two hander for children aged 3 to 6.
 It's an intimate show, and as resourceful and imaginative as small children themselves can be when they're off in a world of their own....the adventure begins looking for Florrie and Todd's ideal home.
 Lizzie Allen's play for the under-sixes is rather like Beckett for beginners, a wonderfully concrete and yet infinitely playful meditation on the meaning of home.
 When bag lady Florrie enquires, ‘Where are we?’ and Todd replies, ‘We are here’, it is a triumphant reminder of their survival against the odds....

 When a generous boy shares a cookie with a hungry mouse, it is the beginning of a chain of events that keeps the boy busy all day long, and might keep him busy for days to come.
 Based on the award winning book by Laura Joffee Numeroff and Felicia Bond, this delightful show is perfect for ages 3 and up.

 Opening February 2 through March 9, 2019.
 Every Saturday at 10am and 1pm.

-Tickets are $12 for Adults and $8 for Children under 12.
+Advance purchase tickets are $12 for Adults and $8 for Children under 12

 Performances will take place at